 If you aren’t comfortable projecting whether your taxes will be higher or lower at retirement, consider making contributions to both the Traditional and Roth options.
 This strategy is known as tax diversification.

-The nondeductible Traditional IRA has no tax break for the money when it goes in during your working years and withdrawals are taxed as ordinary income during your retirement.
+Contributions to a nondeductible Traditional IRA do not receive a tax break and withdrawals are taxed as ordinary income during your retirement.
 You will, however, enjoy the benefit of tax-deferred compound growth.

-When you convert an IRA into a Roth IRA, you have to pay ordinary income taxes on any appreciation and earned income experienced in any of your IRA accounts, not just the account being converted.
-The decision to convert a Traditional IRA to a Roth IRA requires an analysis of the tax cost, your life expectancy, and the desired beneficiary of the assets.
+Converting an IRA to a Roth IRA requires you to pay ordinary income taxes on any appreciation and earned income experienced in any of your IRA accounts, not just the account being converted.
+That means a Roth conversion decision requires an analysis of the tax cost, your life expectancy, and the desired beneficiary of the assets.

 In my opinion, the tax benefits of Roth conversions are best for retired investors under the age of 72 with little to no ordinary income.
 If you’re working and have an existing IRA with considerable appreciation, this strategy is often not worth it.

 If you’ve reached this point, congratulations!
 You’re doing a nice job of saving for your retirement.

 While you’ve exhausted the best tax-advantaged options, you can always invest in a taxable account.
 The key here is to be aware of the tax efficiency of your investments.

 Assuming you are utilizing the tax-advantaged retirement accounts above, there may also be opportunities to benefit from asset location strategies.